 Getting To Know Dorsiflexion

 Dorsiflexion is the backward bending of the hand or foot.
 It’s something that even seasoned runners are mostly unaware of.
 In the last couple of years, however, its importance has come to the forefront of high performance running.
-Higher levels of dorsiflexion have been shown to be directly attributed to higher speeds and less chances of injury.
+Higher levels of dorsiflexion have been shown to be directly attributed to higher speeds and fewer chances of injury.
 Toe running shoes, no matter the brand, give the wearer increased dorsiflexion and thereby can lead to a faster, healthier run.
-Natural range of motion can be significantly stifled by those bulky, heavily cushioned running shoes, which make toe shoes a great choice for those who want more agility from their footwear.
+The natural range of motion can be significantly stifled by those bulky, heavily cushioned running shoes, which make toe shoes a great choice for those who want more agility from their footwear.

 Make Sure To Improve Your Foot Strike